tishion/mmLoader/README.md

 # mmLoader

 Load memory module.
+**Reformed!
+Provide static libray build and easy way to use shell code.***

 mmLoader is used for loaing dll module from memory directly.
 It can bypass the windows system PE loader load and load module into process address sapce.
 Also it will process all the import tables and reloaction table.

 You can just include the mmLoader\mmLoader folder as source file in your projects, or just copy files in that folder to your projects.

-Threre are two way to use it.
+Threre are three ways to use it.

 1. Use the source code:
    Just copy the source file inyo your projects.